dmbarbour/awelon/README.md

 The `aoi` executable doesn't allow you to define new words.
 You can edit the dictionary, however, and hit Ctrl+C to reload it at any time.
 The `ao` executable can run `test.` words (with `ao test`) or provide relatively imprecise type information (with `ao type word`).

 Mind, AO is still in a very early stage.
 I'd like to shift AO development to the web, e.g. the wiki-based IDE mentioned earlier.
+I need to develop an optimizing ABC compiler.
+Support for RDP, rather than just one-off functions and procedures, is in the future.
 Tools and interactive tutorials should make AO much more accessible, over the course of a year or two.

 I'm willing to take contributions (pull requests) at this point, though they should come with a (non-exclusive) grant of copy rights.
 I'm not entirely sure how that works, but I don't want to juggle licenses.
 (Maybe I should switch to some kind of creative commons license, like Wikipedia uses?
 Suggestions welcome.)